 Sample Medical Check Cover Letter

 Dear Dr. McIntyre:

-Lillian Wei has applied for a job as my home support assistant.
-She's aware that her employment is dependent on a physician's confirmation that she can physically manage the job.
-For example, the job involves: standing, bending, lifting in excess of 40 pounds, and assisting me with some personal hygiene tasks.
+Lillian Wei has applied for a job as my h ner employment is dependent on a physic ome support assistant.
+She's aware that cian's confirmation that she can physically olves: standing, bending, lifting in excess me personal hygiene tasks.

-It is also essential that she is free of infectious diseases, that there are no pre- existing conditions or injuries that, to the best of your knowledge, would prevent her from performing all aspects of the job, and that she is emotionally capable to undertake the position.
+existing conditions or injuries that, to th rectious diseases, that there are no pre- ne best of your knowledge, would prevent ob, and that she is emotionally capable to

-I have attached a job description that details the tasks she must do for me regularly.
-I would like your opinion on whether or not she is capable of fulfilling the requirements of this position.
+details the tasks she must do for me ether or not she is capable of fulfilling the

-I thank you for your time and if you need any further details, please feel free to contact me.
+thank you for your time and if you nee contact me. ed any further details, please feel free to

 Yours truly,

-Jason Lee
+lason Lee

 Comments

-Physician's Signature Date